Start9Labs/documentation/site/source/guides/device-guides/dg-linux/ff-linux.rst

         :width: 80%
         :alt: Firefox - Remove security exception (Part 2)

-    You should now see that the website is trusted as in the final step show above.
+    You should now see that the website is trusted as in the final step shown above.

 Tor Config
 ----------